 “At my first CanTeen event I only knew Christina, I’m not super social and she was busy talking with her friends, but when I was sitting down, I bonded with someone over fairy bread!”

-The Shepherd sisters have attended a lot of events, including MKC, a regular face-to-face event in Christchurch, and numerous online events run by both Aotearoa and Australian CanTeen youth workers.
+The Shepherd sisters have attended a lot of events, including numerous online events run by both Aotearoa and Australian CanTeen youth workers.

-“Alexandra joined not long before covid, so we didn’t get to attend too many face-to-face events together, but we have joined a lot of online events; CanQueer, gaming events, drawing events, the virtual balls.”
+“Alexandra joined not long before covid, so we didn’t get to attend too many face-to-face events together, but we have joined a lot of online events; CanQueer, gaming, drawing and a 'virtual' ball.”
 Christina shares.

-One event that the Shepherd sisters became regulars at is CanQueer, CanTeen’s online event for rangatahi who identify as part of the queer community, as well as fabulous allies.
+One event that the Shepherd sisters became regulars at is CanQueer, CanTeen’s online event for rangatahi who identify as part of the LGBTQIA+ community.
 It’s a fun, safe space for rangatahi to join, be themself, and celebrate their diversity.

-Alexandra added that “there are a lot of activities we’ve done, and people have shared stories of their experiences.”
+“There are a lot of activities, and people have shared stories of their experiences.”

 “You turn up to the events, and sometimes new people join, but there are people that are always there - the core group.
 The OGs!” says Christina.